XFINASIT/X-WIND/README.md

 The X-WIND is AutoCAD embeded software which the Pre/Postprocessor of X-WIND is integrated with the "ADD IN" function of AutoCAD.
 Through interactive approach of AutoCAD, the finite element calculation make users obtain calculation results and report with visualization of post-processing in AutoCAD environment.

-X-WIND Version2.01n (x64) available here:
+X-WIND Installer Version2.01n (x64) available here:
 https://drive.google.com/file/d/1EnIycNjleFvzA3FD5cznewVUL2SnXxpA/view?usp=sharing

 X-WIND Manual (.chm) available here: